Canada’s Favourite Debt Relief and Credit Rebuilding Specialists

-Debt can have a significant impact on the lives of parents, but it can also affect their children.
-When parents struggle with debt, it can lead to stress, anxiety, and financial instability that can negatively impact their children’s mental, physical, and emotional well-being.
-Here’s what you need to know about the effects of parental debt on children, based on recent studies and research.
+Debt can have a significant impact on the lives of parents, but it can also affect the mental health of children.
+When parents struggle with debt, it can lead to stress, anxiety, and financial instability.
+All of these can negatively impact their children’s mental, physical, and emotional well-being.
+Here’s what the latest research says about the effects of parental debt on children.

 A 2018 study published in the Journal of Family and Economic Issues found that children whose parents had high levels of debt were more likely to experience psychological distress and symptoms of anxiety and depression.
 The study also found that children of parents with high levels of debt were more likely to experience physical health problems, such as headaches and stomach problems.